particle-iot/docs/src/content/getting-started/integrations/webhook-demo.md

 ### Event log

-This control shows the same information that is shown in the Events tab in your product so you don't need to switch between multiple windows.
+This control shows the same information that is shown in the {{webhook-demo-link link="events" text="events tab"}} in your product so you don't need to switch between multiple windows.

 {{> webhook-demo-events }}

 ### Your device fleet

 This control shows the status of devices in your product fleet.
+It's similar to the {{webhook-demo-link link="devices" text="devices tab"}} in your product in the console.

 {{> webhook-demo-fleet }}